tytydraco/yessleep/out/The_Blackest_View.md

 ————————————

-All sense of self-preservation erased and overwritten by the need for the knocking to abate, Nathan Suthering rocketed headfirst into the miasma of his bedroom.
+With all sense of self-preservation erased and overwritten by the need for the knocking to abate, Nathan rocketed headfirst into the miasma of his bedroom.
 Guided by the dim light of his phone screen, he located where he stood before, but the knocking did not cease this time.
 He moved a few steps closer, but still, the knocking did not cease.
 With no more space between himself and the window, he pressed his face against the glass, looking to where the street should be, and the knocking finally lifted and dissolved into the ether.

 The relief, again, was short-lived.